canesche/dce/README.md

-# DCE Range Analyses
+# Dead Code Elimination (DCE) using Range Analysis

-Dead Code Elimination (DCE) using Range Analysis
+The goal of this project is to eliminate dead code and simplify the final code.

 # Students